kurisu725/BrainKAN/README.md

 python test_model.py
 ```

-`test_model.py` imports `xai` when the module is loaded.
-Before using the command
-above, place the original `xai.py` helper in `BrainKAN-code` (or otherwise make it
-importable).
 For classification-only runs, the unused `import xai` line can be
 disabled; `testXAI()` will then remain unavailable.

 The current `__main__` block calls `testKAN()`.
 The example implementation sweeps